Aurelain/GriftlandsWiki/README.md

   - `download` retrieves the raw image files.
 They are not to be stored on git.
   - `push` sends the local changes to the online wiki
   - `update` parses the game files and changes the local wiki accordingly
+  - `datamine` extracts and converts images from the game files
 - All commands have a guard in place that warns and informs you about the incoming operations.

 ## Installation